jbiatek/BSGRulebook/rulebook.md

 Whenever a human player receives the Mutineer card, they must reveal the card.
 If it was received from the Loyalty deck, not another player, they must then draw another Loyalty card to replace it.
 Then, they must draw 1 Mutiny card and are stripped of any Titles that they hold.
 (This only happens when receiving the card.
 The Mutineer is allowed to gain or lose titles after that as normal.)

-During the "Prepare for Jump" step of the Mutineer's turn, if the Crisis card has a "prepare for jump" icon, the Mutineer must draw a Mutiny card.
+During the "Prepare for Jump" step of the Mutineer's turn, if the Mutineer resolves at least one "Prepare for Jump" icon, they must draw 1 Mutiny card.
+(If multiple Crisis cards were played with multiple icons, they still draw just 1 Mutiny card.)

 The Mutineer is allowed to hold 2 Mutiny cards without being sent to the Brig, and may hold 2 Mutiny cards in the Brig instead of 1.

 ### Mutiny cards

-Mutiny cards provide Actions to players, usually with both some benefit and some drawback.
+Mutiny cards provide actions to players, usually with both some benefit and some drawback.
 They are kept secret from other players, and discarded face up next to the Mutiny deck.

 Mutiny cards cannot be drawn, held, or played by revealed Cylons, and revealed Cylons cannot be selected as the target of an effect that says to draw Mutiny cards.